Sidorenko Hypergraphs and Random Tur\'an Numbers: Proof of

 \section{Proof of \Cref{thm:containKk}}

-To prove our lower bounds on $s(\Ex^r(F))$ when $F$ contains $K_{k+1}^k$, we make use of the following construction of Gowers and Janzer~\cite{gowers2021generalizations}, which is a generalization of the seminal construction of Ruzsa ans Szemer\'edi~\cite{ruzsa1978}.
+To prove our lower bounds on $s(\Ex^r(F))$ when $F$ contains $K_{k+1}^k$, we need the following construction of Gowers and Janzer~\cite{gowers2021generalizations}, which is a generalization of the seminal construction of Ruzsa and Szemer\'edi~\cite{ruzsa1978}.

-\begin{thm}[\cite{gowers2021generalizations,ruzsa1978}] For $r>k\ge 2$ and $n\ge 1$, there exists a graph on $n$ vertices with the following two properties: \begin{itemize} \item[(i)] It has $n^ke^{-O(\sqrt{\log n})}$ subgraphs isomorphic to $K_r$; \item[(ii)] Every $K_k$ is contained in exactly one maximal clique of size at most $r$. \end{itemize} \end{thm} Note that property $(ii)$ is slightly stronger than the original Theorem 1.2 in~\cite{gowers2021generalizations} which states ``every $K_k$ is contained in at most one $K_r$".
-In fact, property $(ii)$ is inherently implied by the proof of Lemma 3.1 in~\cite{gowers2021generalizations}.